List of characters in mythology novels by Rick Riordan: Reyna Avila Ramírez-Arellano

 Reyna Avila Ramírez-Arellano (also known by her initials RARA) is a 16-year-old Puerto Rican demigod.
 She is a daughter of Bellona, a Roman goddess of war, and the younger sister of Queen Hylla of the Amazons.
 She and her sister worked for Circe during the events of The Sea of Monsters where Reyna was one of the attendants who looked after Annabeth.
 After Percy and Annabeth escape and free Blackbeard and his crew, Reyna and Hylla were captured by the pirates before eventually escaping and going their separate ways.

-Reyna found the way to Camp Jupiter, where she belonged.
-She became the praetor of the Twelfth Legion just four years after she joined.
-She would not trust anyone so easily, which was a good quality because she had a whole legion to lead.
-She did everything she could for her friends and family, which was everyone in New Rome.
-When she found out about the Greek demigods, Reyna chose not to pursue revenge against the Greeks, despite her difficult history with them.
-She understands the importance of both camps united.
+Reyna found the way to Camp Jupiter, where she became the praetor of the Twelfth Legion just four years after she joined.
+She is a well-respected but distrustful leader in New Rome.
+When she found out about the Greek demigods, Reyna chose not to pursue revenge, despite the difficult history between them, in part due to the impeding battle, which she understands Greeks and the Romans will have to be united to win.

-She does not have a fatal flaw, unlike Annabeth.
-However, she could still not get everything she wanted.
-She could not find love, just like Venus had said.
-In the Tyrant's Tomb, she joined the Hunters.
-It is a sign of her overcoming fate, and living beyond other's expectations.

 She is described as intimidating and a natural leader; she has glossy black hair and very dark brown eyes.
-Reyna is generally more used to responsibility than other demigods, as she is a praetor at Camp Jupiter.
+Reyna is a praetor at Camp Jupiter.
 Reyna's demigod ability is the power to lend her energy, skills, and character traits to nearby demigods.
 Similar to Leo Valdez, she can speak English, Latin and Spanish.
 Reyna is often accompanied by two magical dogs, Aurum and Argentum, or by her pegasus Scipio ("Skippy" dies after their trip from New York to Greece in The House of Hades after being slashed by a griffin's poisonous claw).
 The immortal winged horse Pegasus awards her the title of "Horse Friend" because of her kindness towards Scipio and his descendants.
+Unlike other characters, Reyna does not have an explicit 'fatal flaw', leading to fan speculation including overprotection, distrust, and holding grudges.